REllwood/GCP-Product-List/readme.md

 ![Daily Scraping Status](https://github.com/REllwood/gcp-product-list/actions/workflows/daily-scraping.yml/badge.svg)

 This repository fetches all current GCP products and services from the [GCP Products and Services page](https://cloud.google.com/products/) and stores them in a JSON file daily.
-A Github Action is used to run the script daily and refresh the data daily.
+A Github Action is used to run the script daily, if there has been an update the JSON file is updated and a commit is made to the repository.

 # Data Format